Bayswater, Western Australia: Education

 The first school to open in Bayswater was Bayswater Primary School, established in 1894 as the Bayswater State School on Murray Street, near the Bayswater town centre.
 It caters to 60 Kindergarten students and 370 students between Pre-Primary and Year 6 as of 2020.
 The school received a bell from a railway locomotive in 1904.
 Used to call the children into class, it remains to this day, despite calls for modernisation and is the reason behind the school's motto "Ringing True".

 In 1936, St Columba's School, a private Catholic primary school on Roberts Street, opened to students.
 It caters to almost 500 students from Pre-Kindergarten to Year 6.
 The third school and second public school to open in Bayswater is Hillcrest Primary School, which opened in 1950.
 On Bay View Street, atop the crest of a large hill, it caters to 61 Kindergarten students and 364 Pre-Primary to Year 6 students as of 2020.
 In 1985, Durham Road School opened in Bayswater.
 This school caters to students with intellectual and physical disabilities from Kindergarten to Year 12, serving students from all over Perth.
 The school had 200 students as of 2020.

 There are no secondary schools in Bayswater, but parts of the suburb are in the local intake areas for John Forrest Secondary College and Hampton Senior High School, public high schools in Morley.
 In Bedford is Chisholm Catholic College, a private Catholic high school.

+Industry

+In 2024 the Public Transport Authority purchased a site in Wootton Street that is being redeveloped as a Transperth electric bus depot.